RoikkuTo/kang-timeline/README.md

 const loop = window.requestAnimationFrame(callback)
 ```

 All methods are static and so utilitary.
 Using `TimeProvider` can compromise your system.
-For using the object, you need to create a new Timeline.
+For using the object, you need to create a new **Timeline**.

 | Methods   | Description                                           |
 | --------- | ----------------------------------------------------- |